tobiasbriones/blog/swe/design/ts/refactoring/drawing-a-tree-on-canvas-with-xy-coordinates/from-imperative-to-functional-_-typescript-fetch-promise/index.md

-In this previous snippet you can see how the imperative `return` boilerplate is removed, so we have now some kind of **matching expression** (see the `=` operator as a `match`) that factually increased the quality of the code by removing (imperative) boilerplate and converging to a more-functional approach.
+In this previous snippet you can see how the imperative `return` boilerplate is removed, so we have now some kind of **matching expression** (see the `=` operator as a `match`) that factually increased the quality of the code by removing (imperative) boilerplate and converging to a more functional approach.

 Also notice how even boilerplate like `;` gets eliminated as well because *we're transforming code from imperative to declarative*.
 I also